Which Of The Following Is Not A Component Of Dna

 Introduction: The Four Main Components of DNA

 DNA, the blueprint of life, is a remarkably complex yet elegantly simple molecule.
-Its structure, a double helix resembling a twisted ladder, is built from just four fundamental components: deoxyribose sugar, phosphate groups, and two types of nitrogenous bases: adenine (A), guanine (G), cytosine (C), and thymine (T).
+But its structure, a double helix resembling a twisted ladder, is built from just four fundamental components: deoxyribose sugar, phosphate groups, and two types of nitrogenous bases: adenine (A), guanine (G), cytosine (C), and thymine (T).
 These components interact in a precise and predictable manner to create the unique genetic code of every living organism.

 Understanding which molecules are not part of DNA involves knowing these core components intimately.
 We will explore each in detail, highlighting their chemical properties and their significance in DNA's structure and function.